fiqihalfito/single-price-grid-component-master-using-nextjs13/README.md

 ### What I learned

 Applying Font if using Turbopack NextJS 13.
 As next@13.0.6, turbopack can't apply font family either in development or at production.
-I have to put google font link in ```<head>``` and a little bit setting and boom. the font display correctly.
+I have to put google font link in ```<head>``` and a little bit setting and boom. the font displays correctly.

 ### Useful resources